 John Jacob Astor opened his own fur trade shop in 1786 and often traveled to the wilderness to procure furs for the shop.
 A few years later, he made his first real estate investment.
 All of his fur businesses were merged into the American Fur Company in 1808.
 After the war of 1812, he became even richer than before from a bond deal with the U.S. government.
 He died in 1848.

-Fur trader, real estate investor.
-Born on July 17, 1763, in Waldorf, Germany.
+Fur trader and real estate investor John Jacob Astor Born on July 17, 1763, in Waldorf, Germany.
 The son of a German butcher, Astor grew up to become one of the leading businessmen of his day and the founder of an American dynasty.
-When he was seventeen, he made his way to London to work for his older brother George who made musical instruments.
+When he was 17, he made his way to London to work for his older brother, George, who made musical instruments.
 In 1784, he left London with some flutes and about $25 and traveled to the United States to seek his fortune.

 After arriving in Baltimore, Astor made his way to New York City where another older brother, Henry, lived.
 With his sights set on the fur business, he was able to open his own shop in 1786 and often traveled to the wilderness to procure furs for the shop.
 A few years later, Astor made his first real estate investment, the beginning of what would become a significant property portfolio.